-Over the years I’ve discovered other uses for arrowroot powder.
+Over the years I’ve found other uses for arrowroot powder -both in and out of the kitchen.
 Now I always keep arrowroot powder in my pantry.

-Hey, before we get into the details on arrowroot powder, go ahead and pin this article easy reference later.
+Hey, before we jump into the details on arrowroot powder, go ahead and pin this article easy reference later.

 Pin This Article for Later

 What is Arrowroot Powder?